Some green shield bugs feed on specific plants, such as tomatoes, peaches, and apples, which can make them pests.

 Many bugs, like stink bugs and green shield bugs, like gardens with weeds and debris.

-If you keep your garden clean, with no debris lying around and free of weeds, they will not have many places to lay their eggs or hide.
+If you keep your garden clean, with no debris lying around and free of weeds, the bugs will not have many places to lay their eggs or hide.

-Therefore, rake up leaves and pull out weeds to keep your garden clean.
+Therefore, rake up leaves and remove weeds to keep your garden clean.

 3. Sacrificial Plants